 Loosen the roots lightly with your fingers, then place the ball into the soil.
 Your plants should be grown about six or seven inches apart, with at least a foot between rows so that you have plenty of room to walk among them to harvest.

 Caring for Banana Pepper Plants

 Banana peppers are relatively easy to care for, but they don’t contend well with weeds.
-Too many weeds can result in plant death or decreased yields (or simply fruits that are smaller and less flavorful) so it’s important that you stay on top of your weeding duties.
+Too many weeds can result in plant death or decreased yields (or simply fruits that are smaller and less flavorful) so it’s important that you stay on top of your duties.

 Mulching can help reduce weed populations and also conserve moisture.
 Consider laying down a two-inch thick layer of an organic mulch like wood shavings or straw to help keep your garden balanced and healthy.

 While banana peppers can be grown without a trellis, using one can provide several benefits.
 For example, a trellis can help to support the plant as it grows, preventing the peppers from drooping or breaking off.

 Additionally, a trellis can increase air circulation around the plant, which can help to prevent fungal diseases.